Cartagena Walled City: 21+ Insider Tips to Enjoy It [2023]

 Colombia produces gorgeous emeralds —well, it is the Pachama that does all the work.

 The biggest mines are around Boyacá.
-Some are sent to the city of Cartagena.
-Tailors there are famous to create beautiful jewelry.
+Some are sent to the city of Cartagena, where tailors are famous for creating beautiful jewelry.

 I haven’t had a chance to check it out yet.
 I know that one of the most famous shops (Caribejewelry) has opened a small museum to explain the different steps necessary to obtain these precious gems.